rdpickard/twitter_bleach/docs/notes.md

 ![](media/monthy_cap_screenshot.png)

+### API request returns 503

+Not sure why this happens.
+Only seen it once.

 ## Miscellaneous

-API bearer tokens don't seem to expire.
+~~API bearer tokens don't seem to expire.~~ This seems wrong.
+After an hour of running code gets 403